Will My Baby Have An Allergic Reaction to Ready. Set. Food?

 Our Chief Allergist and Board Certified Allergist Katie Marks-Cogan M.D, explains how early allergen introduction is inherently safe:

 Early allergen introduction is inherently safe.
-Research has shown that there have been no fatal food allergic reactions in any babies under 1 year of age.
-In addition, in three landmark clinical trials with over 2,000 babies, there were no severe reactions or hospitalizations.” - Dr. Katie Marks-Cogan, Board-Certified Allergist and Chief Allergist for Ready.
+Research has shown that there have been no fatal food allergic reactions in any babies under 1 year of age, and only around 1.4% of babies develop any allergic reactions to foods.
+In addition, there have been no severe reactions or hospitalizations within the many studies involving early allergen introduction, including the landmark LEAP and EAT studies.
+And the earlier you introduce allergens, the safer it is – and the healthier it is for your child in the long run.” – Dr. Katie Marks-Cogan, Board-Certified Allergist and Chief Allergist for Ready.
 Set.
 Food!

-New Research: Earlier Is Safer For Introducing Allergy-Causing Foods
+Studies Show: Earlier Is Safer For Introducing Common Allergy-Causing Foods

-New research from Dr. Jonathan Spergel (Head of Allergy at Children’s Hospital of Philadelphia, and one of our medical advisors) and others shows that before your baby turns 1 is the safest time to feed them allergens like peanut, egg, and milk.
+Research from Dr. Jonathan Spergel (Head of Allergy at Children’s Hospital of Philadelphia, and one of our medical advisors) and others shows that before your baby turns 1 is the safest time to feed them common allergen foods.

 This is because severe food allergic reactions are least common in babies under the age of 1, and the likelihood of a severe reaction increases as your child gets older.
 So, if your baby does have a food allergic reaction, it’s much more likely to be mild.